Why waiting to adopt an SRM means you’re losing valuable time and opportunities to lower your risks

 An SRM gives you and your teams one organized place to log all your stakeholder data.

-An SRM protects you from some of the data risks that come from team turnover
+An SRM protects you from some of the data risks from team turnover.

-It’s common for team members to switch projects or even leave the organization.
-But, if they leave and you haven’t implemented an SRM, how do you know you have access to all the stakeholder data they’ve already collected?
+It's common for team members to switch projects or even leave the organization.
+But if they go and you haven't implemented an SRM, how do you know you have access to all the stakeholder data they've already collected?

-If a team member decided to leave your organization in the middle of the project and has been simply “remembering” the updates without logging them anywhere or has their updates scattered in different places, you can lose that data the day they leave your organization.
+Suppose a team member decides to leave your organization in the middle of the project and has been simply "remembering" the updates without logging them anywhere or has their updates scattered in different places.
+In that case, you can lose that data the day they leave your organization.

-However, with an SRM, you’re prepared when team members leave projects and can be confident that you have access to all their engagement work and can use it when you need it.
+However, with an SRM, you're prepared when team members leave projects and can be confident that you can access all their engagement work and use it when needed.

 Reason 2: An SRM can help your teams to collaborate, empowering members to step in during an emergency